 - 4-H-1.
 Moderator or timekeeper errors and the appropriate remedy shall include, but are not limited to, the following: - 4-H-1a.
-Reading the wrong toss-up question. - Remedy: Renumber and switch the entire toss-up and bonus combination. - 4-H-1b.
+Reading the wrong toss-up question.
+Remedy: Renumber and switch the entire toss-up and bonus combination. - 4-H-1b.
 Mangled pronunciation or misreading a toss-up in a way that changes its meaning.
 Remedy: Discard and replace the toss-up and read it for both teams. - 4-H-1c.
-Giving the answer to a toss-up before anyone has had a chance to answer.
-Remedy: Discard and replace the toss-up and read it for both teams. - 4-H-1d.
-Giving the answer to a toss-up before the second team has had a chance to answer.
-Remedy: Read a replacement toss-up for the second team only. - 4-H-1e.
-Reading the wrong bonus question. - Remedy: Renumber and switch the bonus only. - 4-H-1f.
+Giving the answer to a toss-up before anyone has had a chance to answer. - Remedy: Discard and replace the toss-up and read it for both teams.
+4-H-1d.
+Giving the answer to a toss-up before the second team has had a chance to answer. - Remedy: Read a replacement toss-up for the second team only. - 4-H-1e.
+Reading the wrong bonus question.
+Remedy: Renumber and switch the bonus only. - 4-H-1f.
 Mangled pronunciation or misreading a bonus part in a way that changes its meaning.

-- Remedy: Stop the match.
+Remedy: Stop the match.
 Reread the bonus correctly.
 Start time over if it had begun. - 4-H-1g.
-Giving the answer to a bonus part before anyone has had a chance to answer. - Remedy: Discard and replace the entire bonus question. - 4-H-1h.
+Giving the answer to a bonus part before anyone has had a chance to answer.
+Remedy: Discard and replace the entire bonus question. - 4-H-1h.
 Giving the answer to a bonus part before the second team has had a chance to answer.
-Remedy: Discard and replace the entire bonus question. - 4-H-1i.
+Remedy: Discard and replace the entire bonus question.

+- 4-H-1i.
 Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the first team's incorrect answer being ruled correct.

 Remedy: Rule the answer incorrect.
 Read a replacement toss-up or bonus part(s) for the second team only.
-If on a toss-up, and the second team gets the toss-up correct and thereby earns the bonus, the first team may rebound if appropriate.
+If on a toss-up, and the second team gets the toss-up correct and thereby earns the bonus, the first - 4-H-1j.
+Answering, Completeness, or timing error on the part of the moderator or timekeeper that results in the second team's incorrect answer being ruled correct.